 Display Modality: The FOT implemented in Reference 2 used a primary auditory ICW, supplemented with a visual LHHD.
 The results from driver surveys indicate that the visual display did not appear to be as effective as the auditory warning in communicating alert information.
 In particular, drivers reported somewhat greater uncertainty about the nature of the warning (e.g., LDW or CSW) with the visual display than with the auditory display, and they also tended to be less certain about what to do following the visual warning than the auditory warning.
 Also, more drivers reported not noticing the visual warnings than the auditory warning.
-Also, more drivers reported not noticing the visual warnings that the auditory warnings.
 Some drivers also reported some uncertainty regarding being able to distinguish between visual ICW and CCW symbols.
 However, in post-field-test questionnaires conducted in Reference 2, most drivers reported that the visual display was easy to see and that the graphics were the right size.
 Also, most drivers were not confused by the fact that the curve on the CSW display always pointed to the left, regardless of the direction of the curve ahead.